 A 2007 study tested cannabidiols ability to combat inflammatory pain in rats.
 Cannabidiol was found to reduce several key markers present in cases of inflammation including prostaglandin E2, lipid peroxide, and nitric oxide.

 These aren’t the only reasons people take CBD.
 A complete list of anecdotal improvements to cannabidiol consumers lives, health, and well being would be extensive.
 Unfortunately, due to the changing federal legal status of cannabidiol on multiple levels, scientific testing has been slow to bridge the gap between what consumers are experiencing, and the benefits that science has been able to confirm.

 Cannabidiol binds to and modifies a large number of receptors in the human body, some of which have only been recently verified.
 One of the easiest ways to determine if CBD is right for you is to speak to a medical professional before trying it for yourself.

-Our CBD products are made from hemp-derived CBD that contains 0.0% THC and are 100% legal according to current state guidelines and commonly-held interpretations of federal guidelines as specified in the 2018 Farm Bill.
+Our CBD products are made from hemp-derived CBD that contains less than 0.3% THC and are 100% legal according to current state guidelines and commonly-held interpretations of federal guidelines as specified in the 2018 Farm Bill.

 If you have any concerns we recommend looking up the individual laws in your state regarding CBD supplements and products.

-Our CBD oil does not contain any THC.
-Our products are tested and found to contain 0.0% THC.
+Our products are tested and found to contain less than 0.3% THC.

 CBD is not psychoactive and it will not make you feel stoned or high, or change the way you perceive your surroundings.
 CBD may make your body feel slightly more relaxed, reduce some of the pain signals radiating from different pain points throughout your body, and reduce feelings of anxiousness.